 170gsm paper is the best choice for premium paper at an affordable price.
 This is suitable for invitations that will be given out to a large number of people as it provides a classy feel on strong paper at a reasonable cost.

-250gsm paper gives invitations a strong and premium touch and are thus ideal for premium eventing collateral.
-250gsm paper is great if you want Invitations that are more robust against folds and worn edges and represent the quality of your brand.
+250gsm paper gives invitations a strong and premium touch and are ideal for premium eventing collateral.
+250gsm paper is great if you want persoanlised invitations that are more robust against unwanted folds and worn edges and represent the quality of your brand.

 Do you provide mailing services?